locationtech/geomesa/docs/tutorials/shallow-join.rst

     rawFile.send()

 There are many opportunities here to style these layers such as coloring polygons by attributes.
-Here we color each country's polygon by it's average goldstein scale, indicating how events are contributing to the stability of a country during that time range.
+Here we color each country's polygon by its average goldstein scale, indicating how events are contributing to the stability of a country during that time range.

 .. figure:: _static/img/tutorials/2016-07-26-shallow-join/aggregate-GDELT.png